After School Satan: Club philosophy

 The clubs strive to provide students with the critical thinking skills necessary to be able to make important life decisions for themselves.
 They emphasize a scientific and rationalist, non-superstitious world view, and oppose indoctrination into other-worldly belief systems.

 According to The Satanic Temple and After School Satan's co-founder and spokesperson, Lucien Greaves, "It’s critical that children understand that there are multiple perspectives on all issues, and that they have a choice in how they think.
 Satan is just a metaphorical construct intended to represent the rejection of all forms of tyranny over the human mind.
 We are only doing this because Good News Clubs have created a need for this.
 If Good News Clubs would operate in churches rather than public schools, that need would disappear.
 But our point is that if you let one religion into the public schools you have to let others, otherwise it’s an establishment of religion."

+Students with the Ojai, California, After School Satan Club contribute to an eclectic meeting consisting of drawing, Legos, planting seeds, and learning the Dewey Decimal System.

 After School Satan Clubs "incorporate games, projects, and thinking exercises that help children understand how we know what we know about our world and our universe."
-Satanic Temple spokesman Finn Rezz said the club focuses "on science and rational thinking," promoting "benevolence and empathy for everybody" – while providing an alternative voice to the Bible-centred "Good News Club".
+Satanic Temple spokesman Finn Rezz said the club focuses "on science and rational thinking," promoting "benevolence and empathy for everybody" – while providing an alternative voice to the Bible-centered Good News Club.
 After School Satan Clubs do not teach children to believe in a supernatural being named Satan or perform Satanic rituals.

 CEF response

 The Child Evangelism Fellowship supports ASSC's right to equal access.

 A December 2022 press release from CEF read, "While we have concerns about the way The Satanic Temple goes about its ASSC and do not agree with its ideology, we support access to all groups with genuine beliefs.
 Parents and guardians should be allowed to choose any club that they would prefer for their child to attend.
-CEF Communications Representative Lydia Kaiser elaborated that, "Restricting any optional club is a loss to First Amendment liberties and penalizes children who need wholesome, extra-curricular activities.
+CEF Communications Representative Lydia Kaiser elaborated, saying, "Restricting any optional club is a loss to First Amendment liberties and penalizes children who need wholesome, extra-curricular activities.
 CEF encourages school boards to not be intimidated, to not restrict clubs, and to let parents decide what their children attend."

 Children make colorful crafts during an After School Satan Club meeting in Lebanon, Connecticut.